kristinemlarson/gnssIR_python/README.md

 # Publications
 * There are A LOT of publications about GPS/GNSS interferometric reflectometry.
-If you want something with a how-to flavor, try this, which is [open option](https://link.springer.com/article/10.1007/s10291-018-0744-8)
+If you want something with a how-to flavor, try this paper, which is [open option](https://link.springer.com/article/10.1007/s10291-018-0744-8)

-Also look to the publications page on my  [website](href=https://kristinelarson.net)
+Also look to the publications page on my [personal website](https://kristinelarson.net/publications)